Wolves of Freeport

 Wolves of Freeport, Inc, formerly named OneBookShelf, Inc, is a digital marketplace company for both major and indie games, fiction and comics.
-In 2023, OneBookShelf merged with Roll20 to become Wolves of Freeport.
+In 2023, OneBookShelf combined with Roll20 which took over operations of OneBookShelf's digital marketplaces, while OneBookShelf was renamed to Wolves of Freeport and became a partial owner of Roll20.
 OneBookShelf itself was formed by the merger of RPGNow and DriveThruRPG in 2006.
 The company's e-commerce platforms host content from individual sellers, indie creators and major publishing companies such as Chaosium, Fantasy Flight Games, White Wolf, and Wizards of the Coast.

 History

 RPGNow (2001 – 2006)

 RPGNow was established in 2001 by James Mathe.
 Academics Sebastian Deterding and José Zagal wrote that "in the beginning, the bestselling products on RPGNow were nearly always d20 products.
 Mathe made attempts to reach out to established publishers of other types of games, but many were hesitant about selling digital versions, worried that would increase piracy or cannibalize existing print sales.
 Nevertheless, RPGNow recorded better than 10% growth in every year of its operation".